hkwu/ghastly/docs/README.md

     handler,
     triggers: ['eval'],
     parameters: ['code...'],
-    // middleware are executed in the order they're defined
+    // layers are executed in the order they're defined
     middleware: [
-      // supply any number of user IDs to whitelist userId(
+      // supply any number of user identifiers to whitelist requireUser(
         '606780443435650178',
         '427870646725546192',
+        'ITrustThisGuy#4953',
       ),
     ],
   };